• White

 To underline the irreverent character of the young Eros, it is said that he learned by himself to build the ash bow and the cypress arrows and learned to use it by practicing hitting the same animals that had fed him.

-And as an adult he did not scruple to shoot his own darts at the gods of Olympus, not even his own mother Aphrodite was spared, when shooting an arrow at her treacherously made her fall in love with Adonis who was killed by a jealous Ares.
+And as an adult he did not scruple to shoot his own darts at the gods of Olympus, not even his own mother Aphrodite was spared, when shooting an arrow at her treacherously made her fall in love with Adonis who a jealous Ares killed.
 Divinity with a malicious spirit and prone to perversity.

 Its power was terrible, it could cause damage that no one could have remedied, neither men nor gods.
 From this conception, the figure of the god was transformed into a deity of love, but it represented a danger because its power had no limits.